12,300 words, one hour and 30 min.

 He rolled his tongue behind his lower lip as he eyed Eric, resumed chewing his gum.
 “All right, you little piss ant, turn around real slow.”

 Eric glanced at George again.
-His brother’s eyes glared hard at Moran.
-Had something awaken in him?
+His brother’s eyes were still trained on Moran.
+Had something awoken in him?

 His cheek bore a slow-healing, inch-long laceration surrounded by a dusky-red bruise that could be discerned from a hundred feet.
 It would strum his face for a long time, a sharp reminder.